You are here: Home > Section on Eukaryotic Transposable Elements

 Over 90% of the insertions occurred within intergenic sequences that contained promoters.
 The profile of integration into the promoter regions revealed substantial variation.
 We observed reproducibly high levels of integration in 20% of the intergenic sequences in S. pombe.
 The strong bias is a consequence of the integration preference for a specific set of promoters.
 We found that there was no correlation between the promoters with the highest transcription activity and the promoters that had high levels of integration.
 However, the results of a gene ontology analysis revealed that genes regulated by environmental stress are preferred targets of integration.

 The size and number of the integration experiments resulted in reproducible measures of integration for each intergenic region and ORF (open reading frame) in the S. pombe genome.
 However, to understand which factors could mediate integration within these promoters, we needed to know not only where the insertions occurred but how often integration occurred at each nucleotide position, which, to date, we have not been able to determine, because independent integration events at the same nucleotide would result in duplicate sequence reads that would be indistinguishable from the duplicates generated during the PCR amplification of the library.
 This year, we developed a technology that can measure the number of independent integration events that occur at single nucleotide positions.
-This technology, termed the serial number system, is based on randomizing eight base pairs in the tip of the Tf1 transposon.
+The technology, termed the serial number system, is based on randomizing eight base pairs in the tip of the Tf1 transposon.
 Each independent integration event is tagged with the "serial number" of the individual Tf1 element that was inserted.
 As a result, we can now record as many as 65,000 independent insertions at each nucleotide of the S. pombe genome.
-Our first application of this technique detected 1.2 million independent insertions and created a saturated and reproducible measure of integration at each nucleotide of S. pombe.
-The data are now being compared to the binding sites of transcription factors to identify factors that may mediate integration.
+Our first application of the technique detected 1.2 million independent insertions and created a saturated and reproducible measure of integration at each nucleotide of S. pombe.
+To identify factors that may mediate integration, the data are now being compared with the binding sites of transcription factors.
 Use of the serial number system can be generalized, and we are currently testing it to measure integration levels of retroviruses.

 Transposon integration increases the expression of stress-response genes.